Gunivers/Bookshelf/docs/move.md

 # 🏃 Move

-`glib.move:`: This folder contains all the functions related to the movement of the entity.
+`bs.move:`: This folder contains all the functions related to the movement of the entity.

 ---